DewGew/Hemma/README.md

     themes: !include_dir_merge_named themes
   ```

-- A time sensor for the clock on each room card.
+- A time sensor, if you want the clock on your room cards.
 Settings > Devices & Services > **Add Integration > Date & time**, and enable the "Time" sensor.
+Without one the clock is simply not shown.
 - **Packages enabled.** Hemma's badges, filter pills and overlays are driven by helper entities that ship in `packages/hemma_helpers.yaml`.
 Home Assistant only loads that folder when `configuration.yaml` says so:

   ```yaml